rxdu/libxmotion/README.md

 $ sudo apt-get install libboost-all-dev
 ```

-* VTK
+* VTK >= 7.0 (Optional)

+Gui module will not be built if VTK is not installed.

 Install dependencies first.

 ```
 $ sudo apt-get install qttools5-dev
 ```
-Then use cmake to configure the VTK source, then build and install the libraries.
+Then use cmake to configure the VTK source with Qt5 support.
+Build and install the libraries.
 Refer to this [wiki](http://www.vtk.org/Wiki/VTK/Configure_and_Build).

 ## 3. Use Eclipse to build project